 You’ll also come across many listed features as you’re shopping for cooling bedding.
 Here’s what they mean — and what they don’t.

 - Cooling gel: A common feature of cool bedding — particularly pillows — cooling gel works by absorbing body heat and dissipating it throughout the pillow.
 Gel is able to do this without losing its shape, keeping the temperature down throughout the night.
-Although a seemingly cool scientific feat, cooling gel is most important in mattresses and pillows that use memory foam, which tends to trap heat.
+Cooling gel is most important in mattresses and pillows that use memory foam, which tends to trap heat.

 - Ventilation/airflow: Many cooling bedding items vaunt ventilation or airflow or circulation, which is what it sounds like: Fresh air is able to come into the material and old air can move out.
 Ventilation works like breathable material.
 Seek this feature, particularly in mattresses and pillows, where dust, air and heat can accumulate more easily.
 Similarly, if you’re looking into memory foam, ventilation and airflow features are a must.

 - Cool-to-the-touch: As the name suggests, cool-to-the-touch items provide a feeling of coolness as soon as you touch them.
 During the heat of the summer, this immediate refreshing feeling can help make you more comfortable.
-However, if you’re already able to keep your home cool and don’t tend to be an overly hot sleeper, this is more a nice feature than a necessity.
+However, if you’re already able to keep your home cool and don’t tend to be an overly hot sleeper, this might not be as much of a necessity.

 Best cooling mattresses and pads

 If you’re looking for a new mattress, don’t hesitate to go for a cooling one.
 As explained above, having a mattress that keeps the temperature regulated is one of the best and (relatively) easiest ways to sleep better.
-“Mattresses [...] determine the degree of comfort in your sleep,” says Badi, so you definitely don’t want to cut corners on this investment if you have the option.
+“Mattresses [...] determine the degree of comfort in your sleep,” said Badi.
+So you definitely don’t want to cut corners on this investment if you have the option.

 Eight Sleep’s Pod Pro is a mattress for techies who want to track and control different aspects of their sleep.
-You can set the mattress temperature from your phone, for one thing.
-It’s also possible to have different temperatures on either side of the bed, which is something to consider if you and your partner have different sleeping temperature preferences.
-Besides, the mattress equips embedded alarm technology — it gradually changes temperature and vibrates to wake you up gently.
-While the features are definitely impressive, this mattress is best for people who are very specific about what temperature they want, as it’s basically having an A/C unit in your bed.
+You can set the mattress temperature from your phone, and it’s also possible to have different temperatures on either side of the bed, which is something to consider if you and your partner have different sleeping temperature preferences.
+Notably, the mattress is equipped with embedded sensor technology — it can change temperature based on factors like humidity and local weather.
+This mattress might be best for people who are very specific about what temperature they want: It’s basically like having an AC unit in your bed.

-White recommends this mattress to his patients.
-The M3 features dual adjustment so you can choose a different level of firmness than your partner.
-Its ventilation panels allow full breathability, helping air circulate and keeping humidity from accumulating.
-The top cover is also cool-to-the-touch and removable.
-This gives instant cooling properties and also makes it easier to remove and wash with ease.
+This mattress is one that Winter recommends to his patients.
+The M3 features dual adjustment so you can choose a different level of firmness than your partner with four comfort options to choose from.
+Its ventilation panels are meant to help air circulate and keep humidity from accumulating.
+The top cover is also cool-to-the-touch and removable, making it easier to wash..You can also use the mattress on either an adjustable, slatted or box spring base.

 Best cooling sheets and comforters

-Perhaps in the midst of summer, a cooling mattress is just not enough and you are still suffering from hot nights of interrupted sleep.
-Buying cooling sheets and comforters could help you keep your bed at an even more comfortable temperature.
+In the midst of summer, a cooling mattress may not be enough — you still could be suffering from hot nights of interrupted sleep.
+Buying cooling sheets and comforters could help keep your bed at an even more comfortable temperature.
 It’s also very easy to simply switch them out when winter comes along and you want a bit more heat.

-Another of White’s recommendations, this sheet set is made with Tencel, a human-made, eco-friendly material that sports moisture-wicking properties.
-It’s also quite soft for all-around comfort.
-Sheex also has copper and bamboo cooling sheet sets.
+Another of Winter’s recommendations, this sheet set is made with Tencel, a human-made, eco-friendly material.
+The sheets are made with the brand’s CoolX Technology that’s meant to be moisture-wicking while you’re sleeping.
+The set is designed to be soft for all-around comfort.
+Sheex also offers copper and bamboo cooling sheet sets.

-These sheets are made with 67-percent natural rayon from viscose bamboo, which is naturally breathable.
+Purple’s popular sheets are made with 67percent natural rayon that comes from viscose bamboo, which is naturally breathable.
 This helps air flow easily, releasing heat and moisture.
 The material is also hypoallergenic and gentle to the environment since it grows fast and can be harvested without necessarily causing deforestation.
+The set includes two pillowcases, fitted and flat sheets and comes in colors like Stormy Grey and Natural Oat.
+The sheets have earned an average 4.6-star rating over more than 2,500 reviews.

-If you’re the kind of person who needs a comforter to sleep, but also gets uncomfortably hot during the night, this cooling comforter is for you.
-Made with an 100-percent eucalyptus shell, it’s cool-to-the touch and breathable.
-Eucalyptus is less water-intensive than other crops, such as cotton, which has been identified as one of the “thirstiest” crops by the World Wildlife Federation.
-So you can sleep better knowing your choices are helping the environment.
+If you’re the kind of person who needs a comforter to sleep, but also gets uncomfortably hot during the night, this top-rated cooling comforter could be for you.
+Made with an 100 percent eucalyptus shell, it’s cool-to-the touch and breathable.
+Eucalyptus is less water-intensive than other crops like cotton(one of the “thirstiest” crops, according to the World Wildlife Federation).
+This comforter boasts a 4.7-star rating over more than 5,600 reviews.

 Best cooling pillows